MUTOR-2/ScienceOfMusic/_units/02/index.md

 When the cochlea is excited by sound coming in, vibrations are sent through the fluid-filled chambers, thus causing movement in the membranes in the Organ of Corti.
 The movements of the tectorial membrane excite the inner hair cells on the surface of the basilar membrane, thus causing the hair cells to open their channels and send nerve impulses on to the fibers of the auditory nerve.

 {% include img-figure url="./anatomy_organofcorti.png" description="Organ of Corti" %}
+(Image by James Cheubg)
 {%comment %} Organ of Corti {% endcomment %}

 {% include img-figure url="/MUTOR/assets/images/organofcorti_states.png" description="States of the Organ of Corti" %}
+(Image by James Cheung)

 In its resting state, the basilar and tectorial membranes are parallel, the stereocilia (tiny hairs on the surface of the inner and outer hair cells) are relaxed and close together, and the ion channels between the stereocilia are closed.
 When sound excites the cochlea, its vibrations are sent down the fluid of the cochlea so that the basilar membrane is deflected.
 When the basilar membrane moves, the inner hair cells in the basilar membrane change shape, and the stereocilia on the inner hair cells are stretched, thus opening up the ion channels in the inner hair cells and causing a chemical transduction to occur within the cells.
 The chemical transduction of the inner hair cells results in the generation of the nerve impulse, which passes down the nerve fibers of the auditory nerve as neural firings.
 Thus the Organ of Corti is responsible for transducing sound signals into biological nerve impulses, so that hearing can occur.

 {% include img-figure url="./anatomy_haircells_excitation.png" description="Inner Hair Cells" %}
-(Upper image source: Furness, D., [Hair cell of inner ear](https://wellcomecollection.org/works/jfsbzy4g))
+(Upper image source: Furness, D., [Hair cell of inner ear](https://wellcomecollection.org/works/jfsbzy4g).
+Copyright: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/))
+(Lower image by Janina Luckow)
 {% comment %} Close-up of inner hair cells with stereocilia, which open when excited by incoming sound. {% endcomment%}

 {% include img-figure url="./anatomy_haircells.png" description="Inner and Outer Hair Cells" width="400px" %}
-(Image source: Furness, D., [Hair cell of inner ear](https://wellcomecollection.org/works/sr3ru95y))
+(Image source: Furness, D., [Hair cell of inner ear](https://wellcomecollection.org/works/sr3ru95y).
+Copyright: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/))
 {% comment %} Electron microscropy showing one row of inner hair cells and three rows of outer hair cells. {% endcomment%}

 # Tonotopic Mapping